Fahim-Azwad/python-messaging-app/README.md

 A barebones app project for sending messages in Python using Twilio API.

 ## About The Project
-The python app lets you send SMS to a regisatered Twilio number (As the account you will test it on is a trial account).
-Have fun sending weird messages to yoursef or your spouse through python XD.
+The Python app lets you send SMS to a registered Twilio number (As the account you will test it on is a trial account).
+Have fun sending weird messages to yourself or your spouse through Python.

 ## How To Run The App

 ***With a free Twilio account, you only get to text verified numbers.***
-#### 1. Get a Github  profile.
+#### 1. Get a GitHub  profile.
 #### 2. Star this project ;)!
 #### 3. Create an account on [Twilio](http://twilio.com).
 #### 4. Verify a Phone Number on Twilio https://www.twilio.com/console/phone-numbers/verified.
 That you would like to text.